omadahealth/CircularBarPager/README.md

 ### Credits

 * We used ViewPagerIndicator from JakeWharton (https://github.com/JakeWharton/ViewPagerIndicator) for the page indicator at the bottom of the CircularBarPager
-* We used NineOldAndroids from JakeWharton (https://github.com/JakeWharton/NineOldAndroids/) to use beautiful animations on API 10+
 * We used AnimationEasingFunctions from daimajia (https://github.com/daimajia/AnimationEasingFunctions) to also use beautiful animations on API 10+

 ========